- In the opening, a cop blocks Slater from entering the building where the Ripper is holed up.

 Slater: I know I am.
 I'm the famous comedian, Arnold Braunschweiger.

-- Benedict's answer to Slater's question about him being a henchman: "No, I only go as far as 'lackey.'"
+- Benedict's answer to Slater's question about him being a henchman:

 - On the way to the mobster's funeral, Slater runs into Practice, and they decide to continue together.
 Along the way, Slater discovers Practice's true colors and admits that Danny warned him not to trust Practice because he killed "Moe Zart" (Danny figured out that Practice would turn traitor all because he is played by F. Murray Abraham, who played Salieri in Amadeus).